jordanadrianoo/Arduino-Motor/README.md

 # uploading to the Arduino

-After downloading the [Source Code](Motor.ino) and Arduino Schematics is built, connect the Arduino to the computer using the UBS type B cord.
+After downloading the [Source Code](Motor.ino) and Arduino Schematics is built, connect the Arduino to the computer using the UBS type-B cord.
+Open the source code in the Arduino API and hit uplaod in the top left corner.

 # Sources and References